mgzparanoid/final-project-week7/README.md

 <h1><b>ESPORTS TOURNAMENT TRACKER</b></h1>

 <h3>This is an application for esports tournament tracker.
 Everything is based on your ROLE.
-As an admin you are eligable to do CRUD operations on everything, as User you are allowed to look through tournaments/games/user lists and see whats going on.
+As an admin you are eligable to do CRUD operations on everything, as User you are allowed to look through tournaments/games/user lists and see whats going on.</h3>

-To run the application open it in your IDE, then proceed to check application.properties, next step is to create database named: "tournaments".</h3>
+<h3>To run the application open it in your IDE, then proceed to check application.properties, next step is to create database named: "tournaments".</h3>

 <h3>Technologies used:</h3>